 The YELLOW zone is where things get tricky.
 Your cat is trying to tell you they’re feeling iffy about whatever situation they’re in.

-• That’s Suspicious: In this zone, your cat is sizing up their surroundings —ears turned sideways, a tail that can’t decide whether to wag or swat, brow furrowed, and a gaze that might appear mistrusting.
+- That’s Suspicious: In this zone, your cat is sizing up their surroundings —ears turned sideways, a tail that can’t decide whether to tuck or wag, brow furrowed, and a gaze that might appear mistrusting.
 It’s a mixed bag of discomfort that communicates they’re wary, but not going to climb the curtains… yet.
+This is the time to hear what your feline is communicating and give them a break or find an alternate approach.

 GREEN is, for the most part, good.
 When your cat’s in the GREEN, they may be either slightly alert or as cool as a fuzzy cucumber.